-All U.S. residents can take this deduction for property transferred to a spouse who is also a U.S. citizen, but the rules change for non-citizen spouses.
+All U.S. residents can take the unlimited marital deduction for property transferred to a spouse who is also a U.S. citizen, but the rules change for non-citizen spouses.

 The unlimited marital deduction is only available until the second spouse dies.
-If she does not spend or deplete it during her lifetime, the value of her estate may be subject to estate taxes as she passes the property on to her own heirs.
-If she gives the money or property to anyone other than a spouse, she may incur a gift tax.
+If they do not spend or deplete it during their lifetime, the value of the estate may be subject to estate taxes as they pass the property on to their own heirs.
+If they give the money or property to anyone other than a spouse, they may incur a gift tax.

-A surviving spouse can share the unlimited marital deduction with her new spouse, however, if she remarries.
-She could inherit from her first spouse and gift or leave the property to her second spouse without taxation, but it would be taxed if she left it to other beneficiaries such as her children.
+A surviving spouse can share the unlimited marital deduction with their new spouse, however, if they remarry.
+They could inherit from the first spouse and gift or leave the property to the second spouse without taxation, but it would be taxed if it were left to other beneficiaries, such as children.

-As of 2016, the estate and gift tax combined exemption was $5.45 million.
+The estate and gift tax lifetime exemption is $12.06 million for tax year 2022.
+That amount is per person, so for spouses, that's $12.06 million each.
 Property passed over this amount to most individuals or entities other than a spouse is subject to either an estate or gift tax.
-The IRS additionally overs a $14,000 annual gift tax exclusion.
-The surviving spouse can give away this much per person per year during her lifetime without incurring a gift tax, regardless of the marital deduction.
+The IRS also has an annual gift tax exclusion amount, which is $16,000 for tax year 2022.
+Spouses can give away this much per person per year during their lifetime up to the lifetime exclusion amount without incurring a gift tax, regardless of the marital deduction.